-The European Commission awarded the WZB with the logo “HR Excellence in Research” in June 2013.
-Since then, the WZB has committed itself to open, transparent, and merit-based recruitment (OTM-R).
-The institute values fair recruitment procedures and international visibility of advertised vacancies.
-All persons involved in selection processes are regularly informed about the existing standards and practices in the recruitment procedures at the WZB.
+The WZB is committed to open, transparent and merit-based recruitment (OTM-R).
+The Institute emphasises the importance of fair recruitment procedures and making advertised positions internationally visible.
+All persons involved in selection procedures are regularly informed about the standards and processes of recruitment procedures applicable at the WZB.

 Research at the WZB

 Scholars working in various disciplines conduct research at the WZB.
 In the typically multidisciplinary research teams, experienced and young scholars (doctoral and post-doctoral candidates) work together.
 The WZB regularly posts job opportunities for research assistants.

 The WZB fosters young academics.
 Learn more here.

 Students support the work of WZB research units and thus gain first experience in sociological research and its methods.
 The WZB regularly posts job opportunities for students.